-The new wet labs are designed to allow researchers to work with chemicals, drugs or biological matter.
-The labs will handle liquid solutions or volatile phases requiring direct ventilation.
-The wet labs will be fitted with specialized piped utilities supplying water and various gases used during research.
-The new Mass Spectrometry Lab will allow researchers access to the most current equipment designed for analytical chemistry.
+The High-Performance Computational Center for Advanced Computing & Data Systems will promote research and teaching on campus through integrating leading-edge high performance computing and visualization for UH faculty, staff and students.
+The wet labs at MREB are designed to allow researchers to work with volatile chemicals, drugs or biological matter.
+State of the art capabilities include direct ventilation, specialized piped utilities supplying water and various gases to labs.
+The new Mass Spectrometry Lab at MREB allow researchers to the most current equipment designed for analytical chemistry.